VPS Setup (Hostinger)

 [[ssh-keys]]

-Only keys listed here will be offered by the agent.
+VPS keys are listed before the Private vault so the SSH agent offers them first — see Too many authentication failures for why this matters.
 Keys in the Private vault are enabled by default; keys in other vaults must be added explicitly.

 On the VPS: A Service Account Token (stored in /etc/openclaw/op-token.env) authenticates the op CLI.
-The openclaw-run helper uses op run to inject secrets from the .env.tpl template into the app's environment at runtime.
-The token only grants access to Deploy-Staging — it cannot read SSH keys or other infra secrets.
+For the bot container, the token is passed as the only secret — varlock resolves everything else inside the container from .env.schema.
+For the gateway (external image), op run resolves secrets on the host.
+The token only grants access to Shared-Infrastructure — it cannot read SSH keys or other infra secrets.

 Adding a New Secret

-- Create the item in the appropriate vault (Deploy-Staging for app secrets, Shared-Infrastructure for infra)
+- Create the item in the Shared-Infrastructure vault (or Shared-Infrastructure for infra)

 File Locations on VPS